The Ultimate Guide

 Christmas is a truly magical time in Manchester and is the perfect location if you’re looking for a festive mini-break.
 There are hundreds of high street and independent stores in the city, so it is the perfect location for a spot of last minute Christmas shopping.

-If you’re looking for what’s on in Manchester over the festive period, then there is no shortage of activities.
+If you’re looking for things to do in Manchester over the festive period, then there is no shortage of activities.
 One of the Christmas highlights in Manchester is the European-styled Christmas Markets, which are spread across the city offering warming and delicious food, festive tipples and unique Christmas gifts.

 As well as the markets, there are plenty of other festive activities you can enjoy.
 There are often pop-up outdoor cinemas in the Spinningfield area, showing classic Christmas films and ice skating in the shopping district.
 If you prefer to do something indoors, then there are plenty of festive afternoon teas on offer in many of the hotels in the city or you could visit the annual pantomime at Manchester Opera House.